-Though knowledge of certain tools are large factor which define the type of job you will be placed in, your personality will usually steer you to the role you would truly enjoy.
+Though knowledge of certain tools is a large factor which defines the type of job you will be placed in, your personality will usually steer you to the role you would truly enjoy.
 Hard and soft skills, how are they defined, and how can you use both to your advantage?

 You can develop hard skills through university, on the job, or on your own.
 A language, copywriting, proofreading, programming, knowledge of specific programs or CRM systems, all fall under this category.
 These are extremely important elements on your resume.
 When you look at the requirements in a job description, it is best to tweak them to match.

-The way you communicate, make eye contact, how you explain yourself, and the all over energy you give off- those are the soft skills.
+The way you communicate, make eye contact, how explain yourself, and the all over energy you give off- those are the soft skills.
 Give examples of your strongest soft skills by telling your interviewer the story of your position when you worked in a team, or about the time you dealt with a difficult colleague.

 So which is more important?
 Well… both.
 Sometimes a more underqualified candidate will get the job over the one with all of the hard skills, just based on how the conversation flowed, and vice versa.